Frontier-Energy/React-PoC/README.md

 ## Application Model

-This is no longer a simple single-tenant form demo.
+This is a platform shell for tenant-specific workflow applications, not a simple single-tenant form demo.

 - **Tenant bootstrap**: the app requests `/tenant-config` and merges the response with local tenant defaults.
 - **Tenant selection**: the active tenant comes from stored preference first, then hostname fallback.
 - **Login gating**: routes are protected when the tenant bootstrap marks login as required.
 - **Localization**: the app starts with bundled fallback labels, then fetches translations for the selected language.
 - **Background sync**: a headless `BackgroundUploadManager` continuously drains the local sync queue while online.
+- **Role-aware customization**: tenant switching and customization permissions are already role-gated in `src/auth.ts`.
+- **Operational diagnostics**: the stored inspection debug route and queue state are early indicators of the admin/support surface the platform needs.

 ## Storage Model